faultylee/ngip/REVIEW.md

 As a playground for me to learn new technology and explore different approaches to existing IT problems.

 ## Executive Summary
 At the current stage of this project, I've made use of various DevOps toolset and able to deploy a cloud application build on top of Django, Celery and Vue.js to AWS infrasturture.
 Although this is my first time deploying an application which utilizes Jenkins, Terraform, Chef, EC2, ECS, Lambda, ELB, Redis, RDS all at the same time, the prior experience from on premise application architecture does help reduce my learning time.
 Most enterprise best practises still applies on a typical cloud application.
-The main take away is the need to understand the paradigm shift from going cloud and how to take advantage of DevOps to increase quality and efficiency.

 ## Detail